-‘The Poplar Field’ by William Cowper is a five stanza poem which is divided into sets of four lines, or quatrains.
-Each of these quatrains follow a consistent rhyme scheme in the pattern of, aabb ccdd eeff.., etc. You can read the full poem here.
+‘The Poplar Field’ by William Cowper is a five stanza poem that is divided into sets of four lines, or quatrains.
+Each of these quatrains follows a consistent rhyme scheme in the pattern of, aabb ccdd eeff.., etc. You can read the full poem here.

 The poem begins with the speaker describing how the place he loves no longer gives him shade.
 The trees have been cut down and are now more like seats.
 Their loss has impacted more than just his own emotions though, the blackbird no longer has anywhere to gain protection from the sun and has been forced to move to a new “scene.”

 In conclusion, the speaker realizes that the pleasures of life are incredibly short, so much so that they are sure to die out before humankind does.
 The entire situation has forced the speaker to contend with his own death.

 The poplars are felled, farewell to the shade

 Nor Ouse on his bosom their image receives.

 The speaker begins this piece by describing the current state of a place that means a great deal to him.
 The poet has chosen to focus on the details of this place rather than fully describing when or where it is.
 Further description is not necessary due to the fact that the reader will gain a full understanding of the emotions tied to the setting.
 The experiences of the speaker in this place are what matters, not its actual location.